boldbi/bold-bi-docs/docs/site-administration/site-settings.md

 ### Email logo
 The email logo image can be changed, with the preferred image size being `200 x 40` pixels.
 The Bold BI site will have the Bold BI email logo as the default.

+### AI Logo
+The AI logo image can be changed, with the preferred image size being `40 x 40` pixels.
+The Bold BI site will have the Bold BI AI logo as the default.

 ### Powered by Syncfusion
 You can either change the powered by logo image with the preferred image size of `100 x 25`, or disable it by unchecking the option for Embedded BI.
 Cloud BI users can only disable it by unchecking the option.